lrleon/samsung/codeBook.md

 * fBodyGyroJerkMag

-Note that in the resulting tidy data these variables have the word ".mean" or ".std" as part of your names; they are omitted for the sake of "line's economy". **Do not forget that all above variables represent averages**.
+Note that in the resulting tidy data these variables have the word ".mean" or ".std", which are part of your original names, As regards the original names, they had "()" and "-" symbols.
+The "()" were removed and the "-" was replaced by ".".
+In this way, the name conform an valid and understandable R column name, susceptible of being recognized by the R auto-completion repl.
+The rest of names was not modified for the sake of "line's economy".
+But **do not forget that all above variables represent averages** of means or standard deviations.

 The column order in the final tidy data is: